monzo/calico-accountant/README.md

 ### Metrics
 Metrics are implemented by Prometheus, which are hosted on the web server at `/metrics`.

-Every scrape leads to two iptables list command per workload: it may be sensible to scrape rarely, eg every 1-5 minutes.
+Every scrape leads to a single `iptables-save` command.

 Exported metrics:
 ```go